dpb587/ssoca/docs/service/openvpn/create-tunnelblick-profile-cmd.md

  * The scripts execute as `root`, therefore Tunnelblick gives very clear warnings and confirmations when first installing the profile.
 It is referring to the `pre-connect.sh` and `reconnecting.sh` files inside the generated `*.tblk` directories.
  * For security, Tunnelblick may keep a shadow copy of profile configuration which requires a user authentication prompt whenever the configuration is changed.
 The ssoca profiles have a short lifetime and are regenerated every connection.
 To avoid this user intervention, the background scripts automatically updates the shadow copy.
- * If your authentication session expires, Tunnelblick will error during the next connection attempt and provide an [ambiguous] error dialog.
+ * If your authentication session expires, Tunnelblick may error during the next connection attempt with an [ambiguous] error dialog.